iterative/ldb-resources/README.md

 | Create a new dataset in the workspace | `$  ldb stage ds:my-new-dataset ./` |
 | Check the status of staged data | `$  ldb status ` |

-All subsequent dataset manipulations will apply to this staged dataset.
+While working in this data workspace, all subsequent dataset manipulations will apply to the staged dataset.

 Logical modifications to dataset staged in the workspace are usually made with ADD and DEL commands that may reference individual objects, other datasets, and employ annotation queries (see [LDB queries](documentation/LDB-queries.md) for details).